Domoconnor/orange-corpus/final.md

 Due to the structure of the library it is impossible to send frames out of sync, as each frame is checked to ensure it was received before transmitting the next frame.
 If a packet fails to be terminated after a certain time window of the last frame received it will be dropped.

 ##### Results of iteration
+The Hub now using its new API Mode library can offer huge benefits to the network and the system as a whole.
+As the coordinator it controls effectively all data coming in and out.
+It offers node discovery, error correction and recovery, heartbeats and feedback on any disappearing nodes.
+With this addition the hub can now report back useful information to the webserver for analysis such as a node disappearing from the network due to battery failure or being out of range.